005B COVID booster recall

 Key Features:

-πŸ” Easy Patient Identification: Quickly locate eligible patients for the autumn booster campaign
+πŸ” Easy Patient Identification: Quickly locate eligible patients for the spring booster campaign

 πŸ“Š Vaccine Coverage Tracking: Monitor vaccine coverage rates within your patient population